aerospike-community/aerospike-play-plugins/play-plugins/cache-plugin/README.md

 )

 ```
+## Configurations

-* The default cache module (EhCache) will be used for
+The default cache module (EhCache) will be used for
 non-named cache.
 So first we need to disable it and enable only AerospikeCacheModule to use both named and non-named
 cache.
 You can disable the Play's default implementation by adding following to conf/application.conf in your application